Mohit-005/whos-Mohit/README.md

 ## Files

-- src: the file that implements de solution.
+- **src**: the file that contains the solution implementation.
-- assets: resources that are used in an application.
+- **assets**: resources utilized within the application.
-- components: reusable pieces of code that define the appearance and behavior of a part of the UI.
+- **components**: reusable code elements that define both the look and functionality of a part of the user interface.
-- pages: the different areas of the portfolio.
+- **pages**: distinct sections of the portfolio.
-- constants: values that cannot be altered by the program during normal execution.
+- **constants**: values that remain unchanged during the program's execution.

 ## How To Use